-According to the IBC, the cheapest province to insure your car in Canada is Quebec, with an average annual car insurance premium of $717.
+According to data from the IBC, Quebec is the cheapest province to insure your car in, with an average annual car insurance premium of just $717.

-This is likely because of its hybrid insurance model that only required drivers to purchase third-party liability coverage.
+This is thanks to its hybrid insurance model that only requires drivers to purchase third-party liability coverage.
 Whereas in most other provinces, the mandatory minimum is $200,000, Quebec requires $50,000.
-Rounding out the top three cheapest provinces are Prince Edward Island at $816 and New Brunswick at $867.
+Rounding out the top three provinces for cheap car insurance are Prince Edward Island at $816 and New Brunswick at $867.

 Which province has the most expensive car insurance in Canada?